 James Reeves

-But it was death he looked for in the field
+But it was death he looked for in the field of lies,

 Naming it love.